-Once we got settled we discovered that you can buy most items for even less at grocery stores like PXmart.
+Once we were settled we discovered that you can buy most items for even less at grocery stores like PXmart.
 They have everything!
-There was one near to us during our stay in New Taipei City.
+There was one nearby during our stay in New Taipei City.
 We stopped going to 7-Eleven and FamilyMart and started stocking up on groceries a couple times a week.
 More details on the cost below!

-If living in Taipei or New Taipei City then we highly recommend going to your local supermarket instead of convenience stores.
+If you’re living in Taipei or New Taipei City then we highly recommend going to your local supermarket instead of convenience stores.
 You’ll save money and have to take out less trash.
-Those 2 liter bottles of water can really pile up!
+Those bottles of water can really pile up!